 Miami Personal Injury Lawyers

-A standard bearer of excellence among Florida Personal Injury Attorneys for almost four decades, Leesfield Scolaro's statewide reputation for aggressive advocacy and client concern have brought record-setting verdicts and settlements for victims of careless and negligent conduct.
+A standard bearer of excellence among Florida Personal Injury Attorneys for four decades, Leesfield Scolaro's statewide reputation for aggressive advocacy and client concern have brought record-setting verdicts and settlements for victims of careless and negligent conduct.
 The firm is recognized as one of Florida's leading personal injury trial law firms in diverse practice areas.

 In addition to an active practice throughout Florida, our firm represents visitors from all locations, including clients from South America, Europe and Canada.
 A complete list of practice areas is found here.
 Representative verdicts and awards can be easily accessed by clicking on Verdicts & Settlements.